zalando/zappr/docs/troubleshooting.md

 Services Zappr depends on return http status code > 499.

-**Solution**: Use REFRESH OAUTH TOKEN button to refresh the stored token.
+**Solution**: Disable and enable the Zappr check to retry the services call.

 ### The case that happened only once